A Blessing from God

 Bennie & John at ICAN’s Team Training

 I spent six years in the Marine Corps, (2001-2007).
 I was a combat engineer and a martial arts instructor.
 I did two tours to Iraq, once in 2003 then again in 2006.
 I was responsible for conducting route clearance patrols.
-Basically in a nut shell, I drove around the worst parts of Iraq looking for road side bombs.
+Basically, in a nutshell, I drove around the worst parts of Iraq looking for roadside bombs.
 Once found, I would disarm them and then dispose of the bomb.
-I have been blown up 12 times, disarmed 15 bombs and assisted in disarming another 14 bombs.
+I have been blown up 12 times, disarmed 15 bombs, and assisted in disarming another 14 bombs.
 One of my 12 explosions, I was wounded from the blast wave and shrapnel.
 The shrapnel hit my shin and broke a piece of the bone, which is no longer intact.
-I also sustained blown ear drums, traumatic brain injury, spinal cord injury, and nerve and soft tissue damage to my left thigh, and my hips were also tweaked so they are not in the correct alignment anymore.
+I also sustained blown eardrums, traumatic brain injury, spinal cord injury, and nerve and soft tissue damage to my left thigh, and my hips were also tweaked so they are not in the correct alignment anymore.

 When I first met Ben, I instantly felt a feeling of happiness come over me.
 I had just been discharged from the hospital the day before.
-I self-admitted myself into the mental health department of the VA for increased PTSD symptoms.
+I self-admitted myself to the mental health department of the VA for increased PTSD symptoms.
 I was having suicidal thoughts due to my depression and anxiety being out of control after the VA made a medication mistake.
 I was still feeling pretty down and anxious until I walked into the room and met Ben.
 He came right up to me and I instantly felt at ease and all of the negative emotions were filled with positive emotions as Ben and I started to get to know each other.

 Ben has helped me physically when it comes to balance, mobility.
 He has been a good companion and has helped me keep my anxiety and depression under control.